Engku Isa Al-Husam: Career

 Husam was formerly a committee member of the Penang Malay Businessmen and Industrialist Association Malaysia and the Treasurer of Penang Malay Chamber of Commerce Malaysia Youth Wing.
 At international level he sits in committee and chair several task force groups in the Indonesia Malaysia Thailand Growth Triangle (IMT-GT) and LIMA DASAR under the portfolio of Ministry of International Trade and Industry.
 He is also the member of Malaysia Business Council – Saudi Arabia.

 Husam was the youngest committee member of Penang Government Executive Council for the portfolio of International Trade and Industry chaired by YB Dato' Mansor Bin Haji Osman, Deputy Chief Minister (1) of Penang (2010–2013) and was the Associate Director of Institute for Democracy and Economic Affairs (IDEAS).
 Husam currently sits as the Board of Trustees for Malaysia Cancer Foundation.

 He is also the Vice-President and CEO of his own group of companies besides his various roles as independent body in organisations, charity and governmental agencies.

 Husam founded the first Malaysia based online groceries known as foodmarket in supporting SME food industry mainly from villagers and cottage industry.
-He was presented the Prime Minister Award by YAB Dato' Seri Mohammad Najib Tun Razak in 2015 under the category Social Entrepreneur by Malaysia Digital Economy Corporation (MDEC).
+He was presented the Prime Minister Award in 2015 under the category Social Entrepreneur by Malaysia Digital Economy Corporation (MDEC).